 Frequently asked questions

 Vertical slices organize code inside a single application by feature.
-Microservices split an entire system into separate services.
-A monolith organized into vertical slices is easier to break into microservices later, since each slice maps cleanly to a candidate service.
+Microservices split a system into separate services.
+A monolith organized into vertical slices is often easier to break into microservices later, since each slice maps cleanly to a candidate service.

 Yes, for truly generic technical concerns in a disciplined shared or core folder.
 Keep business logic inside slices.
 When two slices need similar business rules, prefer duplication until a stable pattern emerges.